ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating/index.md

 </snippet>

 [[note]]
-| Setting row data will NOT change the row node ID, so if you are using `getRowKey()`
+| Setting row data will NOT change the row node ID, so if you are using `getRowId()`
 | and the data changes such that the ID will be different, the `rowNode` will not have its ID updated.

 The example below shows this in action where the following can be noted: